 Gargoyle geckos (Rhacodactylus auriculatus) are wonderful beginner lizards.

-These little guys stay fairly small without being incredibly delicate like chameleons.
+These little guys stay relatively small without being incredibly delicate like chameleons.
 This makes them easier to handle for a beginner.

 These geckos are native to the southern part of New Caledonia.

-They have a wide diet in the wild that includes both insects and vertebrate prey such as lizards.
+They have a wide wild diet that includes insects and vertebrate prey such as lizards.
 They have also been recorded eating sap.

-These animals tend to live on shrubs and saplings that have relatively narrow diameters so they can hold onto their perches easily.
+These animals tend to live on shrubs and saplings with relatively narrow diameters so they can easily hold onto their perches.

 This guide will help teach you how to keep your gargoyle gecko happy and healthy.
 We will also go over important factors like breeding and the ideal diet for the species.